vlayer-xyz/vlayer/book/src/appendix/architecture/chain_proof/coherence.md

 ### Recursive proofs

-In an ideal world - ZK Circuit will have access to its own ELF ID and therefore be able to verify the proofs produces by its previous invocations recursively.
+In an ideal world - ZK Circuit will have access to its own ELF ID and therefore be able to verify the proofs produced by its previous invocations recursively.
 Unfortunately because ELF ID is a hash of a binary - it can't be included in itself.

 Therefore, we extract ELF ID into an argument and "pipe" it through all the proofs.
 We also add it to an output.
 Finally - when verifying this proof within the call proof - we check ELF ID against a hard-coded constant.
 This can be done there as **call** and **chain** are different circuits and having an ID of one within the other does not present the cycle mentioned above.